nagygr/mango/go.md

 downloads the latest version.

+>	**Note**
+>
+>	The `go mod tidy` command can also be used to get rid of unused
+>	dependencies.
+It can be a good idea to issue it from time to time to make
+>	sure that unwanted dependencies are deleted.

 Packages downloaded by `go build` or `go get` are automatically entered into the [official go module directory][4] (it takes a few minutes for the changes to get through).
 Every module has its own page here, where important details